hyperledgerkochi/KochiOrgBook/docs/gf_info/key_use_cases.md

    **Verifiable/Issuing Association - Universities and Educational Institutions (Kochi)**

    In this use case, a student under a particular university will be issued a DID proving him/her a valid student under the university.
 By leveraging this DID, he/she can work through the university related processes with ease.

+## Address proof by Residential Association

+**Verifiable/Issuing Association - Residential Associations in Kochi**

+There are a number of places and situations where a person will have to submit their address.
+You will also have to carry proofs to support the genuinity of the submitted address.

+Residential associations can issue VCs to its members using which members can prove their current address.
+These VCs can be stored in a member's [KOBConnect](https://hyperledgerkochi.github.io/KOBConnect/) application.
+Members can also present this proof with ease using the [KOBConnect](https://hyperledgerkochi.github.io/KOBConnect/) application.

+Having a digital proof stored in your mobile wallet can come in handy in the above situations.